MahatmaFatalError/youtube-original-language-extension/README.md

 # YouTube Original Language

-Eine kleine Chrome/Firefox-WebExtension, die auf `youtube.com` versucht, Video-Titel und Beschreibungen immer in der Originalsprache anzuzeigen.
+A small Chrome/Firefox WebExtension that tries to keep YouTube video titles and descriptions in their original language.

-## Was sie macht
+## What it does

-- läuft nur auf `www.youtube.com` und `m.youtube.com`
+- runs only on `www.youtube.com` and `m.youtube.com`
-- markiert die Seite mit `translate="no"` und `notranslate`
+- marks the page with `translate="no"` and `notranslate`
-- liest Originaltitel und Originalbeschreibung aus YouTubes eingebetteten Videodaten
+- reads the original title and description from YouTube's embedded video data
-- ersetzt sichtbare übersetzte Titel/Beschreibungen auf Watch-Seiten durch diese Originaldaten
+- replaces visible translated titles/descriptions on watch pages with those original values
-- klickt sichtbare YouTube-Schaltflächen wie `Show original` / `Original anzeigen`, falls YouTube sie anbietet
+- clicks visible YouTube controls such as `Show original` / `Original anzeigen` when YouTube exposes them

-## Einschränkung
+## Limitation

-YouTube stellt keine offizielle Browser-API für „niemals übersetzen“ bereit.
-Diese Erweiterung arbeitet deshalb bestmöglich mit den Daten und Bedienelementen, die YouTube auf der Seite ausliefert.
-Wenn YouTube die Originaldaten gar nicht an den Browser sendet oder das DOM ändert, kann ein Update nötig werden.
+YouTube does not provide an official browser API for "never translate this content."
+This extension therefore works best-effort with the data and controls YouTube exposes on the page.
+If YouTube does not send the original data to the browser, or changes its page structure, the extension may need an update.

-## Installation in Chrome
+## Chrome installation

-1. `chrome://extensions` öffnen.
+1. Open `chrome://extensions`.
-2. `Entwicklermodus` aktivieren.
+2. Enable `Developer mode`.
-3. `Entpackte Erweiterung laden` klicken.
+3. Click `Load unpacked`.
-4. Diesen Ordner auswählen: `youtube-original-language-extension`.
+4. Select this folder: `youtube-original-language-extension`.

-## Installation in Firefox
+## Firefox installation

-1. `about:debugging#/runtime/this-firefox` öffnen.
+1. Open `about:debugging#/runtime/this-firefox`.
-2. `Temporäres Add-on laden...` klicken.
+2. Click `Load Temporary Add-on...`.
-3. Die Datei `manifest.json` in diesem Ordner auswählen.
+3. Select the `manifest.json` file in this folder.

-Firefox lädt temporäre Add-ons nach einem Browser-Neustart nicht automatisch neu.
+Firefox does not automatically reload temporary add-ons after a browser restart.